George Washington Biography

 In 1758, Washington participated in the Forbes Expedition, which retook Fort Duquesne, paving the way for the settlement of Pittsburgh.

 Following the French and Indian War, Washington returned to Virginia where he married Martha Dandridge Custis on January 6, 1759.
 She was a wealthy widow and immediately increased his property holdings and social standing.
-The two of them never had any children together, but they did raise her two children, John Parke Custis and Martha Parke Custis.
+The two of them never had any children together, but they did raise her two children, John Parke Custis, and Martha Parke Custis.
 Later, they would raise two of Martha’s grandchildren, Eleanor Parke Custis and George Washington Parke Custis.

 When the Second Continental Congress convened in 1775, Washington attended dressed in military uniform.
-On June 14, 1775 the Congress created the Continental Army.
+On June 14, 1775, Congress created the Continental Army.
 On the following day, John Adams nominated Washington to lead the Army.
 He was then appointed Major General and elected by Congress to be Commander-in-Chief.
 After successfully leading the new nation to victory in 1783, Washington retired to his home in Mount Vernon, Virginia.

-The retirement was short-lived, as he was asked to attend the Constitutional Convention in Philadelphia in the summer of 1787.
+Washington’s retirement was short-lived, as he was asked to attend the Constitutional Convention in Philadelphia in the summer of 1787.
 The convention led to the ratification of the new Constitution by all 13 states.

 Upon completing his second term as President, Washington again retired to Mount Vernon.
 Again, his retirement was interrupted when President John Adams asked him to serve as Lieutenant General and Commander-in-Chief of the armies, which were being raised due to the threat of war with France.
-From 1788 to 1799, he served as the Senior Office of the United States Army and participated in the planning of a standing army.
+From 1788 to 1799, he served as the Senior Officer of the United States Army and participated in the planning of a standing army.

 After riding in the rain while inspecting his farm on December 12, 1799, Washington fell ill.
 He died two days later, on December 14 at his home.
 His personal secretary, Tobias Lear V, recorded his last words as, “‘Tis well.”

-Washington’s funeral was held on December 18, 1799 at Mount Vernon.
+Washington’s funeral was held on December 18, 1799, at Mount Vernon.
 He was eulogized by Congressman Henry Lee, “First in war, first in peace, and first in the hearts of his countrymen, he was second to none in humble and enduring scenes of private life.
 Pious, just, humane, temperate, and sincere; uniform, dignified, and commanding; his example was as edifying to all around him as were the effects of that example lasting…Correct throughout, vice shuddered in his presence and virtue always felt his fostering hand.
 The purity of his private character gave effulgence to his public virtues…Such was the man for whom our nation mourns.”